Control strategies for magnetized plasma: a polar coordinates framework: Problem setting and numerical methods

 \section{Problem setting and numerical methods}

-In this work, we adopt a simplified framework by considering a two-dimensional phase space and investigating the plasma dynamics within a circular domain.
-We consider a system of particles defined by their position $\xx \in \Omega_x \subset \RR^2$ and velocity $\vvel_\xx \in \Omega_\textrm{v} \subset \RR^2$.
+In this work, we adopt a simplified framework by considering a two-dimensional phase space.
+While positions and velocities were initially considered in $\RR^d$, we now focus on a two-dimensional phase space and investigate the plasma dynamics within a circular spatial domain.
+Specifically, particles are characterized by their position $\xx\in\Omega_x\subset \RR^2$ and velocity $\vvel\in\Omega_v\subset \RR^2$.
 To better capture the geometry of the setting, we express the dynamics in polar coordinates, assigning to each particle a radial coordinate and an angular coordinate $(r,\theta)\in \Omega_r$, such that

 and the corresponding velocity components are given by

 where $v_r = \dot{r}$ denotes the radial velocity and $v_\theta = r \dot{\theta}$ the angular velocity, with $(v_r,v_\theta)\in \Omega_v$.
 We focus on the long time behaviour of the plasma in the orthogonal plane to the external magnetic field which is supposed to be given by